 UPDATE effective November 2020: With the creation of a new senior leadership position, DocX Director, the Center for Documentary Studies has expanded the scope of its DocX pilot program, funded from 2015 through FY20 by the Reva and David Logan Foundation with further support provided by the Revada Foundation.
 The DocX pilot has been an incubation space for developing and sharing innovative platforms and tools for nonfiction storytelling and has created new opportunities for experimentation and exploration by and with artists, journalists, media professionals, and students.
 More information about the work of the DocX pilot is below.

 Moving forward, DocX is a central element of CDS as the organization builds on its broad educational base to connect and work with documentary artists on their projects, particularly with makers of color.
-The DocX Director will work across all CDS programs and activities to extend the reach and capacity of CDS to meet the needs of diverse documentary artists today and in the future.
-CDS is currently accepting applications for the new DocX Director position.
+CDS’s new DocX Director, Stephanie Owens, will work across all CDS programs and activities to extend the reach and capacity of CDS to meet the needs of diverse documentary artists today and in the future.

 The Center for Documentary Studies (CDS) has always been a laboratory of sorts—a place where people gather to learn, produce, and present the documentary arts in many styles and perspectives across all mediums.
 Our new DocX lab initiative expands on that foundation.